SkyCity CEO says hopes to have convention center fire contained by evening

-WELLINGTON (Reuters) - New Zealand’s SkyCity Entertainment on Wednesday said it hoped a massive fire at its under-construction convention center would be contained by evening and that it expected to re-open the rest of its precinct the following day.
+WELLINGTON (Reuters) - New Zealand’s SkyCity Entertainment (SKC.NZ) on Wednesday said it hoped a massive fire at its under-construction convention center would be contained by evening and that it expected to re-open the rest of its precinct the following day.

 “In the near term we expect to re-open rest of the precinct tomorrow ... we’re hopeful fire will be contained by tonight,” said Graeme Stephens, chief executive of SkyCity at a news conference, saying it was the first time in the company’s history it had evacuated its entire complex, including casinos, hotels and restaurants.